 3. Even if your sales happen in person or on a computer, mobile had an effect

-93% of people who research a product or service on mobile go on to make a purchase3.
-However, the majority of those purchases are actually taking place in a store or on a computer.
-Regardless of where your customers end up paying you, a lot of them first learn about you on mobile, so make sure that first impression is a good one.
+93% of people who research a product or service on mobile go on to make a purchase, and mobile sales rates have almost surpassed desktop sales rates.
+Regardless of where your customers end up paying you, a lot of them first learn about you on mobile, so make sure that the first impression is a good one.